 Set and Prop Design by Lauchlin Johnston.
 Costume Design by Chantal Short.
 Lighting Design by Andrew Pye.
 Video Design by Candelario Andrade.
 Sound Design by Heather Kemski.
 Choreography by Tara Cheyenne Friedenberg.
 Sexual Health Educators – Kristen Gilbert and Kenji Maeda.

-Produced by Studio 58/Langara College and Neworld Theatre in conjunction with the Social Sciences and Humanities Research Council of Canada and the “IMPACTS: Collaborations to Address Sexual Violence on Campus” project directed by Dr. Shaheen Shariff, James McGill Professor at McGill University.
+Produced by Studio 58/Langara College and Neworld Theatre as part of “IMPACTS: Collaborations to Address Sexual Violence on Campus”, a Partnership Project funded by the Social Sciences and Humanities Research Council of Canada to address sexual violence in universities, Project Director Dr. Shaheen Shariff, James McGill Professor at McGill University.

 Rationale for Incognito Mode and related research projects, written by our research partner, Stuart R. Poyntz, Professor & Associate Dean, Faculty of Communication, Arts and Technology, Simon Fraser University.